baconjs/bacon.js/README.md

 `stream.flatMap(f)` for each element in the source stream, spawn a new stream using the function `f`.
-Collect events from each of the spawned streams into the result stream
+Collect events from each of the spawned streams into the result stream.
+This is very similar to selectMany in RxJs

 `stream.switch(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.